github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    ruby server.rb
    ```

-1. When you installed the app on your account, you granted the app access to one or more repositories.
-In one of those repositories, create a new pull request.
+1. In the repository where you added the `myfile.rb` file, create a new pull request.
 1. In the new pull request you created, navigate to the **Checks** tab, and click the "Fix this" button to automatically fix the errors RuboCop found.
 1. Navigate to the **Commits** tab.
 You should see a new commit by the username you set in your Git configuration.
 You may need to refresh your browser to see the update.
 1. Navigate to the **Checks** tab.
 You should see a new check suite for Octo RuboCop.
 But this time there should be no errors, because RuboCop fixed them all.